Aleosan: Climate

 Aleosan area belongs to the fourth type of climate or the intermediate "E" with no distinct dry season.
 Rainfall is evenly distributed throughout the year with heavier rains from May to September.
 This type of climate conditions is suitable for the production of crops like rice, corn, mangoes, jackfruit, vegetables and root crops, which are considered seasonal crops and permanent crops like coconut, rubber, coffee, cacao and orchard crops.

 Demographics

 In the 2020 census, the population of Aleosan, Cotabato, was 36,892 people, with a density of sigfig 36,892/225.44.

 Economy

 The municipality is endowed with abundant agricultural raw materials suitable for processing.
 These include coconut, banana, rubber, mango and coffee.
 There are small-scale enterprises but these are not sustainable due to inadequate capital.
 A cassava processing plant was shut down due to insufficient supply of raw materials and low quality of starch produced.
 The area however, is best suited for mango production and there is a need to develop the industry to cater the growing needs of the locality.
 The municipality's livestock industry has great potentials being one of the top producers and supplier of livestock in the province.

+As of 2022, the gross domestic product (GDP) of Aleosan is ₱7,143,068,857.